ssvlabs/ssv/docs/specs/NETWORKING.md

 ### Messaging

-Messages in the network are formatted with `protobuf`, and being transported p2p with one of the following methods:
+Messages in the network are formatted with `protobuf` (NOTE: `v0` messages are encoded/decoded with JSON), and being transported p2p with one of the following methods:

 **Streams**